jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; (3)  The Token must be created for the purpose of facilitating access to, participation on, or the development of the network.

-&ensp; &ensp; (4)  Any upgrades to the network by Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons (and all rights, benefits and powers with respect thereto) are disclosed on the publicly accessible website during the three year period.
+&ensp; &ensp; (4)  Any upgrades to the network by Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons (and all rights, benefits and powers with respect thereto) are disclosed on a publicly accessible website.

-&ensp; &ensp; (5)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.
+&ensp; &ensp; (5)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section and abides by the requirements in Rule 73.8.

 &ensp; &ensp; (6)  An exit report is filed in accordance with paragraph (f) of this section.